16012jan/Workflows/README.md

 # Workflows Course

-This project is an axample of workflow managment.
+This project is an example of workflow managment.